Engaging your teams in the context of the recovery

 Based on these numbers, what can you change about the way you give constructive feedback?
 How do you incorporate this into your company's culture?

-For the employee, receiving feedback means:
+For the employee, receiving feedback means :

 • Recognize that he has a place in the company and show him the importance of his work

-• See its evolution, its weaknesses and successes
+• See its evolution, weaknesses and successes

 • Have the opportunity to adjust and perform better